eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/README.md

 ## Topics

-Topics are organized into three iterations, each focusing on a specific set of subjects to be included in a major document release.
+Topics are organised into three iterations, each focusing on a specific set of subjects to be included in a major document release.
 Below is the list of topics with links to their corresponding discussion papers.
 The requirements from each discussion paper will be consolidated and integrated into the major release at